Embracing Singlehood, Single Life Blog

 14. Don’t work from bed

 I’ve sinned in this for a long time during the pandemic, and it took me a while to realise that while comfortable, it was making me less productive.
 Even if you work from home, I highly recommend you keep a strict, proper morning routine… Including getting out of bed, getting ready for the day and working from a proper desk, or even from the couch if you don’t have one.
 Just don’t work from your bed, as it will hinder your progress and also impact your sleep.
-You need to create a separate work environment if you want to create a better outcome of your day.
+You need to create a separate work environment if you want to create a better outcome for your day.

 15. Do something artistic at least once a week